holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 The State Manager MUST be able to manage the peristence of the following data elements:

-* `DhtOp` : a DhtOp and its hash, dependencies (entries, actions, and contiguous source chain records referenced by hash), validation status and stage, integration, and last published timestamps
+* `DhtOp`: a DHT transform and its hash, dependencies (entries, actions, and contiguous source chain records referenced by hash), validation status and stage, integration, and last published timestamps
 * `Record`: an Action and Entry pair
 * `SignedValidationReceipt`: a proof-of-validation receipt from another node regarding a Record
-* `DnaWasm` : the WASM code of a DNA
+* `DnaWasm`: the WASM code of a DNA
-* `DnaDef` : the modifiers that get hashed along with a DNA to create the hash of a specific application instance
+* `DnaDef`: the modifiers that get hashed along with a DNA to create the hash of a specific application instance
 * `Schedule`: a scheduled function request such that scheduled zome-calls can be implemented.
 * `ConductorState`: the state of all installed DNAs and their status